Pontifical Athenaeum Dharmaram Vidya Kshetram

+Pontifical Athenaeum Dharmaram Vidya Kshetram also known as Dharmaram or DVK is a Pontifical Athenaeum established by the Dicastery for Culture and Education, Vatican, as an ecclesiastical institute for higher learning and research.
+It is distinguished as one of only two Pontifical universities and athenaeums in Asia and is the only institution in India to hold this status.
+Renowned for its scholarship, it is empowered to grant degrees, including Licentiate and Doctorate in Philosophy and Theology.

+The Institute of Formative Spirituality and Counselling at DVK is aggregated to the Faculty of Theology and degrees earned through the Institute are conferred by the Faculty.

+Similarly, the Institute of Oriental Canon Law at DVK is aggregated to the Faculty of Eastern Canon Law of the Pontifical Oriental Institute under the Pontifical Gregorian University and grants a licentiate in Canon Law.

 History

-Dharmaram Vidya Kshetram, was established as a seminary in 1833 at Mannanam and later shifted to Chethipuzha.
+Dharmaram, was established as a seminary in 1833 at Mannanam and later shifted to Chethipuzha.
 The institute at Chethipuzha, Kerala was moved to Bangalore in 1957.
 On 8 December 1965, it became affiliated to the Pontifical Gregorian University in Rome.

-In 1976, DVK was granted the charter to be recognised as a Pontifical Athenaeum by the Congregatio de Institutione Catholica Rome, through the decree Nobilissima Indiarum Gentes, thereby authorising it to confer degrees in theology.
+In 1976, Dharmaram was granted the charter to be recognised as a Pontifical Athenaeum by the Congregatio de Institutione Catholica Rome, through the decree Nobilissima Indiarum Gentes, thereby authorising it to confer degrees in theology.
 Subsequently, in 1983, the decree Antiquissima Indorum Philosophica further enabled the institution to award degrees in philosophy, marking a significant advancement in its academic standing and contribution to higher education in theological and philosophical disciplines.
 The academic degrees are given by authority of the Holy See.

 Faculties, institutes, and centres

-Dharmaram Vidya Kshetram (DVK) Pontifical Athenaeum hosts various specialist centres and institutes dedicated to theological, philosophical, and interdisciplinary studies.
+Dharmaram hosts various specialist centres and institutes dedicated to theological, philosophical, and interdisciplinary studies.
 These centres facilitate research, academic collaboration, and specialised training, contributing to the institution’s mission of higher education and intellectual formation in philosophy, theology, and allied disciplines.